 eral changes to programs administered by the state Department of Economic Development.
-It requires the department to make its best efforts to allocate at least 30 percent of funds from the Affordable Housing Trust Fund to each congressional district.
+It requires the department to make its cate at least 30 percent of funds from the Affordable Housing Trust Fund to each congressional district.

-Sen. Brett Lindstrom
+Sen. Brett Lindstrom best efforts to allo-